Lawrence Weinstein, 2005-INA-9 (Feb. 10, 2006) (en banc)

 MSA Partners, 2012-PER-01232 (Nov.
 30, 2016) (en banc)

-- The Board granted en banc review to determine whether the Certifying Officer properly issued an Audit Notification rather than forwarding the case to the Board after the Employer asked for reconsideration.
-The Certifying Officer effectively conceded that it should not have issued the audit notification.
-The merits of the case dealt with the original grounds for denial—whether the foreign worker was qualified for the job offered.
+- Issuance of audit notification after filing of request for review.
+The Board granted en banc review to determine whether, under the facts of the case, the Certifying Officer properly issued an Audit Notification rather than forwarding the case to the Board after the Employer asked for review.
+In its en banc brief, the Certifying Officer effectively conceded that it should not have issued the audit notification.